lfbayer/simsnmp/README.md

 The SNMP daemon and setup_ips.pl script will both be run when the simsnmp.service systemd service unit is started. `systemctl start simsnmp`

 Note: the SNMP daemon must be restarted after any new IP addresses are added to the system, as currently it doesn't listen on INADDR_ANY, but instead iterates over the available IPs and listens on each one individually on startup.
 So new IPs won't be listening unless the service is restarted.

-# Configuring SSH

-There should be no special configuration necessary for SSH to work.
-So long as there is a user with /home/lvi/login-shell.pl configured as the login shell, the login will work.

-# Configuring Telnet support

-Telnet support can be added by simply installing telnet-server (in.telnetd)

-# Configuring FTP support

-Incoming FTP can also be supported by configuring a FTP server like vsftpd...

 [Build Status]:https://travis-ci.org/lfbayer/simsnmp
 [Build Status img]:https://travis-ci.org/lfbayer/simsnmp.svg?branch=master